Mains at Grasso — the chicken parm and Big Caesar Salad

 We have two mains on the menu at Grasso, and since opening, both have proven to be very popular with our diners.

-Firstly, there’s the chicken parm, a whole fried cutlet, covered in our house tomato sauce and cheese, and secondly, there’s the Big Caesar Salad.
+Firstly, there’s the chicken parm, a whole fried cutlet, covered in our house tomato sauce and cheese.
+Secondly, there’s the Big Caesar Salad which is available on its own, with chicken, or with artichoke.

 Below, we give a little history lesson on each dish, it’s connection to Italian-American dining, and share a bit of info on how we serve our versions of them.